scubbo/twitterbot/README.md

 # Twitterbot #

 This script provides an easy way to authenticate a request for an api in python-twitter.
-It is fun.
-Cosmetic change on master branch.

 ## Dependencies ##